beastzy/Spotlight-Search/README.md

 ### 1. From a GitHub release (easiest)

 1. Download the latest `spotlight-search@umar.local.zip` from the [Releases](https://github.com/beastzy/Spotlight-Search/releases) page.
+2. Run the install.sh script

+or

-2. Extract and it place it where GNOME Shell loads extensions from:
+2. Extract the zip and it place it where GNOME Shell loads extensions from:

    ```bash
    mkdir -p ~/.local/share/gnome-shell/extensions